ryanleh/muse/README.md

 **The end-to-end protocol is not yet implemented**.
 In particular, the following components are missing:
 * TopGear zero-knowledge proof integration (latency costs are currently simulated)
-* The various components do not currently run in parallel
+* Components are not currently run in parallel

-The rest of this README will walk through running experiments for the various components of Muse to reproduce the results in Tables 3/4 and Figures 8, 9, and 10.
+The rest of this README will walk through running experiments for the various components of Muse to reproduce the results in Table 3 and Figures 8, 9, and 10.

 ## Directory structure